lindybner/js-date-time-display/README.md

 This is a simple JavaScript program that displays the current day and time in a specified format.

-Exercise: Write a JavaScript program to display the current day and time in the following format.
+Exercise: Write a JavaScript program to display the current day and time in the following format (see Example Output).

 ## Functionality